Siege of Cawnpore: Bibi Ghar massacre

 Bibi Ghar house, in the center background, where European women and children were killed, 1858.
 The well where their bodies were found is in the foreground.

 Gungoo Mehter, who was tried at Cawnpore for killing many of the Sati Chaura survivors, including many women and children.
 He was convicted and hanged at Cawnpore on 8 September 1859.

 The Bibighar Well site where a memorial had been built by 1859.
 Samuel Bourne, 1860.

 Bibi Ghar was on the edge of Sir George Parker's ruined compound- a magistrate at Cawnpore.
 The name "Bibi Ghar" is coined from two words, "Bibi" and "Ghar" meaning wife or mistress and house.
 At the start Mutiny it was occupied by the magistrates Babu.
 It was 40 by 50 feet, divided into three parts.
 A small courtyard with rooms at either end with a verrandah surrounding it enclosed in compound walls.
 The 180 surviving British women and children were moved from Savada House to this small space of 2000 square feet in the July heat.

 Initially around 180 women and children were confined to Bibighar.
-A group of European women and children refugees who survived the Fatehgarh massacre and a others later joined them.
-In total there were 4 men, around 200 women and children in Bibighar.
+A group of European women and children refugees who survived the Fatehgarh massacre and an others later joined them.
+In total there were four men and around 200 women and children in Bibighar.

 Nana Sahib placed these survivors under the care of the servant of his favourite concubine, earlier a concubine of his brother.
 Called Hussaini Khanum (or Hussaini Begum) she was highly abusive and made sure no servants could help them.
 Without soap, clean clothes or bandages for their wounds cholera and dysentery began to kill them.
 Without any material comforts they could only sing and pray.
 Every day they would be led out to grind corn - not to eat, but as it was symbolic of the work of a slave to humiliate them.

 Fed one meal a day (by the lowest caste) they had no furniture of any kind (already emaciated from surviving the siege).
 It is said that orders from Delhi were received to improve treatment, a doctor was assigned and they were allowed to go out on the verandah.